stormpath/stormpath-documentation/source/about.rst

 Entities inside Stormpath are referred to as **resources**.
 Each Stormpath resource has a unique ``href`` associated with it, and contains one or more "attributes".
 For example, an Account resource has an ``email`` attribute, which contains the value for the email address.

-When you :ref:`sign up <set-up>` for Stormpath, a private data space is created for you, which is represented as a :ref:`ref-tenant` resource in the Stormpath REST API.
+When you :ref:`sign up <quickstart>` for Stormpath, a private data space is created for you, which is represented as a :ref:`ref-tenant` resource in the Stormpath REST API.
 As a Stormpath customer, you own your Tenant resource and everything in it – Applications, Directories, Accounts, Groups, and so on.

 An :ref:`ref-application` resource in Stormpath contains information about any real-world software that communicates with Stormpath via REST APIs.